Make WordPress Core

 Reported by: johnbillion's profile johnbillion Owned by:

-Severity: normal Version:
+Severity: minor Version:

-Component: I18N Keywords: needs-testing needs-patch
+Component: I18N Keywords: has-patch has-test-info changes-requested

 Focuses: Cc: